Is Smoking Sin?

-Many countries and many U.S. states have passed laws banning smoking in public places for this reason.
+Many countries and many U.S. states have banned smoking in public places for this reason.
 Smokers not only ruin their own health but the health of others as well.
-Smokers do harm to others—another definite violation of the Sixth Commandment.
+Harming others is another definite violation of the Sixth Commandment.

 Smoking is also a physical sin!
 You need to understand why.

 There are many examples in the Bible where Christ showed people that their health problems were caused by sin.
-One example of this is the situation of the man sick of palsy.
-Jesus was returning home from a preaching tour.
-People brought to Him a man lying on a bed.
+In one instance, people brought to Jesus a man lying on a bed.
 Christ healed him by forgiving his sin.
 “And, behold, they brought to him a man sick of the palsy, lying on a bed: and Jesus seeing their faith said unto the sick of the palsy; Son, be of good cheer; thy sins be forgiven thee” (Matthew 9:2).
 What sins were forgiven?
 The sins that caused the man to have palsy—physical sin.

-The example in Matthew 9 contains very important knowledge concerning healing.
-There are many physical laws God has set in motion.
-These laws regulate the functions of our bodies—our health.
+This example contains very important knowledge concerning healing.
+God has set in motion many physical laws—laws that regulate the functions of our bodies: our health.
 If we break these laws, we sin and get sick.
 “Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law” (1 John 3:4).